ai-shifu/ChatALL/README.md

 ### Step 3: Make the code take effect

-Fine the `src/bots/index.js` file and modify the following code:
+Find the `src/bots/index.js` file and modify the following code:

 ```JavaScript
 // Bots